© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Homington Down, 725m south of Tottens Farm is a scheduled monument protected by Historic England under reference 1015705.
 View the official record →

-Bowl barrow on Homington Down, 725m south of Tottens Farm, is a Bronze Age burial monument situated in Wiltshire.
+Bowl barrow on Homington Down is a Bronze Age funerary monument located on the chalk downland south of Tottens Farm in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015705.

 Bowl barrow on Homington Down, 725m south of Tottens Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015705.